How Telecine Improved Playback and Delivery Costs by 42%!

 Recounting the user response, Lima added, “So, we started slow and after a month or so we were free to move on because there were zero bugs and zero complaints about quality.
 I’m sure if the quality was not good we would hear about it and there were zero complaints.”

 Telecine has been in production with SmartPlay since early March.
 About two weeks later, COVID-19 hit Brazil, the nation shut down, and Telecine traffic increased by 3X – 4X.
 Here’s where another SmartPlay feature kicked in to help Telecine manage the spike in demand.
-Specifically, operators can run SmartPlay in one of three modes; Quality, Bitrate, and, and Cost Save, that allow the operator to tune the system to meet their specific QoE and cost-saving goals.
+Specifically, operators can run SmartPlay in one of three modes; Quality, Bitrate, and Cost Save, that allow the operator to tune the system to meet their specific QoE and cost-saving goals.

 Both Quality and Bitrate modes improve quality and reduce bandwidth usage, with Quality mode delivering higher quality and lower bandwidth savings and Bitrate mode delivering greater bandwidth reductions and fewer quality improvements.
 In Cost Save mode, SmartPlay prioritizes bandwidth savings while maintaining quality constant (i.e. not attempting to improve it by buffering ahead).

 Telecine launched SmartPlay in Quality mode.
 Then COVID-19 hit, and reducing outbound bandwidth became a priority for all large operators.
-As Lima recounts, “we had a discussion with the CEO and he was seeing all the other players cutting down bandwidth usage.
+As Lima recounts, “We had a discussion with the CEO and he was seeing all the other players cutting down bandwidth usage.
 For us, with SmartPlay, the solution was already there.
 So, I spoke with the MediaMelon team over Slack, and within a couple of hours, we changed from Quality to Bitrate mode and we started delivering much lighter video.
 Even though the growth related to COVID 19 affected us we had zero issues in addressing a new consumption behavior.”

 Commenting on subscriber response to the change, Lima added, “Again, no users noticed the difference.
 We immediately saw the reduction of bandwidth in the analytics but there were no quality complaints from users and that’s something I had focused on in the beginning and throughout the rollout.”